-Sewage disposal for the existing single-family dwelling is provided by connection to the McCloud Community Service District utilities.
+Sewage disposal for the existing single-family dwelling is provided by an approved private septic system.
 No new development is proposed as part of this project.

 Policy 41.7 - Evidence of water quality and quantity acceptable to the Siskiyou County Environmental Health Department must be submitted prior to development approval.